j-x-huang/Medical-Blockchain/README.md

 After executing the command the terminal will show the web port it is deployed on.
 It is usually deployed on http:localhost:8080.
 However, if you have multiple web apps running it will go to port 8081, 8082 and so on.
 On a different terminal window, navigate to the other web app directories and use the same command to deploy the website.

 You can access the web app by going on the link.
-Please refer to the wiki for the web app usage guide.
+Please refer to the wiki for the web app walkthrough guide.

 ### Multiples web apps and client apps
 If you wish to deploy more than one of each type of app you must edit the code itself.
 First, duplicate the web app you wish to deploy by copying the folder and pasting it somewhere else.
 In the new web app folder, navigate to the angular-module.js file (within the js folder).
 At the very top of the file (line 1) add a variable called either ADMIN_ENDPOINT, HP_ENDPOINT, OR PATIENT_ENDPOINT.
 The variable name depends on the web-app you are deploying (i.e., if its an admin app, use ADMIN_ENDPOINT).

 The variable must specify the URL of the REST server as a string.
-So if I deployed a new admin REST server locally on port 3005, the variable should look like this:
+So if we deployed a new admin REST server on port 3005, the variable should look like this:

 ```
 ADMIN_ENDPOINT = “http://localhost:3005/api/”